cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 to the start of the second list?
 Which only requires fixed number of steps to append two lists.

-We can define a new type `DiffList`, and a new node `(diff)`， this node can be used to hold the front and the back of a list.
+We can define a new type diff-list, and a new node `(diff)`， this node can be used to hold the front and the back of a list.
-If we want to append two `DiffList`s, we can simply connect the back held by the first `(diff)`, to the front held by the second `(diff)`.
+If we want to append two diff-lists, we can simply connect the back held by the first `(diff)`, to the front held by the second `(diff)`.